HenrikDK2/prio/README.md

 ## Install service

-Clone the project, and go into the build folder.
-In the terminal run `makepkg` and wait for the package to build.
+Run the build script.
 Once it's build use your package manager to install the package.
 Example would be `yay -U package` or `sudo pacman -U package`

 After installing the package remember to enable the service after making the neccesary configuration changes below.